kevinbarabash/beignet/design/mvp/06_mutability.md

 ```

 If none of an object's properties are `readonly` in the TypeScript type then
-we have to do more work to map the TypeScript type to the corresponding Crochet
+we have to do more work to map the TypeScript type to the corresponding Escalier
 type.

 ```typescript